MicrosoftDocs/query-docs/query-languages/dax/define-statement-dax.md

 ---
 # DEFINE

-Defines entities that exist only for the duration of a [DAX query](dax-queries.md).
+A keyword that defines entities that can be applied to one or more EVALUATE statements of a [DAX query](dax-queries.md).

 ## Syntax